Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 differences between sunscreen and sunblock

-Credit: dusan jovic via Unsplash and Sunny Skin via Pexels
+Credit: Dushawn Jovic via Unsplash and Sunny Skin via Pexels

 Sunscreen

-Sunscreen protects against UVA rays which cause skin damage.
-The organic chemical compound in sunscreen absorbs the sun’s rays and releases the heat before it can penetrate the skin.
+Sunscreen protects against UVA rays, which cause skin damage like premature ageing.
+The organic chemical compound in this sunscreen absorbs the sun’s rays and releases the heat before it can penetrate the skin.

 Sunblock

-Sunblock generally speaks for its name.
-It blocks the sunshine by sitting on top of your skin and then reflecting them.
-It was also formulated to prevent skin damage caused by UVB rays (sunburn).
+Sunblock is pretty self-explanatory.
+It blocks sun rays by sitting on top of your skin and then reflecting them.
+It’s also formulated to prevent skin damage caused by UVB rays (sunburn).

 Is Sunscreen Or Sunblock Better?

-Sunscreen and sunblock are both amazing sun protection.
-When weighing the pros and cons, you need to understand the way they work, the ingredients, the application, as well as your skin conditions.
+Sunscreen and sunblock are both amazing sun protection lotions.
+When weighing the pros and cons, you need to understand the way they work, the ingredients, the application, as well as your skin condition.

 Pros and cons of sunscreen: